PaulAndreRada/craneo-quickstart/README.md

 ```

 ###Send the bot a message
-Open your browser to http://localhost:3000/.
+Open your browser to http://localhost:3000/.</br>
-In the input bar on the bottom you can write a set of commands to the bot.
+In the input bar on the bottom you can write a set of commands to the bot.</br>
 Available commands are: </br>
   -"Hey" or "Hello"</br>
   -"Chain", followed by either "Foo" or "Bar"</br>